clever-lang/clever-doc/reference/packages/std/ffi.rst

 	}

 Where "path" is the path to shared library.
 The keyword **extern** is used to indicate that next function declarations are external functions contained on shared library "path".

 After we've created the interface, we can use normally the functions defined.
-To illustrate, let's build a shared library on Linux and call its functions using clever.
+To illustrate, let's build a shared library on Linux and call its functions using Clever.
 Obviously, first, we need write the C code:

 ::